ilyatos/laravel-api-response/README.md

 ## Requirements

-- Laravel 6
+- Laravel 5/6/7

-_You don't need to register service provider manually_
+_You don't need to register the service provider manually._

 ## Usage example